 Welcome to our ultimate guide on how to send emails in WordPress.
-In this article, we’ll discuss what emails WordPress sends, how WordPress sends those emails, and why you should change the default WordPress setup to ensure your emails are actually delivered.
+In this article, we’ll discuss what emails WordPress sends, how WordPress sends those emails, what the top SMTP plugins for WordPress are, and why you should change the default WordPress setup to ensure your emails are actually delivered.

 Table of contents: